 Nominations will be taken from current NSRA members or previous inductees; nomination forms will be made available on-line or from the NSRA Secretary, and the cut-off date for nominations shall be six weeks before the AGM to coincide with the Committee nominations.

 The five selection board members shall consist of Committee and invited members with an established background in the hobby – they will convene annually to elect candidates for inclusion into the Hall of Fame.
 The announcement of the inductees will be made at the NSRA AGM.
 The Committee shall invite the inductees to attend the annual NSRA Supernationals where the presentations will take place.
 Those honoured for inclusion into the Hall of Fame will receive an NSRA Hall of Fame commemorative plaque and certificate.

 Eligibility for induction into the NSRA Hall of Fame is extended to any person who has driven, piloted, owned, designed, built, maintained, prepared, promoted, officiated, supported or taken part in any capacity connected with the worldwide hobby of Hot Rods/Street Rods, or any vehicle which has made a significant contribution to the same.
 An inductee must have made a recognisable and significant contribution to the hobby.
-The maximum total number of inductees each year will be five.
+The maximum total number of inductees each year will be four.

 NSRA Hall of Fame Inductees